jamescherti/minimal-emacs.d/README.md

 ### Why did the author develop minimal-emacs.d?

 The author began working on it after realizing that no existing starter kit offered a truly minimal setup with the flexibility for users to choose exactly what to include in their configuration.
-This approach is inspired by the Arch Linux distribution, which follows the KISS principle by providing a minimal base system that users can fully customize with the help of the extensive documentation.

 ## Author and license